grempe/nist-randomness-beacon/README.md

 random values as cryptographic key material!
 They are public and explicitly not intended for that use.
 You have been warned!!!

+## Features

+* Converts Beacon response into a Javascript object
+* Validates the response format and signature

 ## Installation

 One of: